 The second specialist to consider engaging is a digital agency with expertise in strategizing and designing sites for financial institutions.
 The right digital agency will have experience in activating brand standards prescribed by a branding agency.
 Digital designers and web content writers will interpret the new brand guidelines to activate your new brand on the site redesign.

-Collaborating with a branding and a digital agency works best when everyone is communicating together.
+Collaboration among branding and digital agencies works best when everyone is communicating together.
 The branding agency establishes the brand standards, while the digital agency will have questions and suggestions for its activation online.

 - 3 Banking Makeovers Spotlight Web, Branch, Brand Best Practices